lostintangent/gistpad/README.md

 * `GistPad > Playgrounds: Markup Language` - Specifies the default markup language to use when creating new web playgrounds.
 Can be set to one of the following values:

   - `html` _(default)_: Will result in an `index.html` file being created whenever you create a new web playground.
+  - `markdown`: Will result in an `index.md` file being created whenever you create a new web playground.
   - `pug`: Will result in an `index.pug` file being created whenever you create a new web playground.

 * `GistPad > Playgrounds: Readme Behavior` - Specifies how to display the contents of a playground's readme, if it has one.
 Can be set to one of the following values: